200 Hillvue Lane, Pittsburgh, PA 15237

-Technology Education focuses on a systems approach to the development of technological literacy through an activity-based program.
-Technology Education is concerned with teaching all students about the evolution of technology; its significance and application, as it relates to industrial systems, processes, organization, and resources; and the social, cultural, and environmental impacts of technology on society.
-This is done through hands-on, minds-on interdisciplinary problem-solving activities in a broad based content area.
+Technology and Engineering Education focuses on a systems approach to develop technological literacy through an activity-based program.
+Technology and Engineering Education is concerned with teaching all students about the evolution of technology.
+It studies the significance and application, as it relates to industrial systems, processes, organization, and resources, as well as the social, cultural, and environmental impacts of technology on society.
+This is done through hands-on,interdisciplinary problem-solving activities in a broad based content area.
 The content areas include biotechnology, information technology, and physical technologies.
 These content areas develop technological literacy through the process of research, experimentation, invention, design,engineering, development, production, and control.
 It is upon this content base that experiences in Technology Education are planned and implemented.
 Its’ interdisciplinary nature helps students comprehend and apply the natural science, social science, and humanities.

-A holistic approach is employed in Technology Education whereby each student is actively involved in classroom/laboratory activities that develop knowledge, application of skill, and attitudes regarding industry and technology.
-The problem-based approach to each class also develops an array of other skills such as leadership, communication, social interaction, problem-solving, analytical thinking, and manipulative skills.
-Personal and social growth is fostered through interaction with other students in the laboratory and in student Technology Education organizations.
-The technological methods of problem- solving are experienced by identifying a problem, collecting and analyzing data, synthesizing a design or plan, developing a proposed product or service, and evaluating the process and results.
+Technology and Engineering actively engage students in classroom/laboratory activities that develop knowledge, application of skill, and attitudes regarding industry and technology.
+The problem-based approach to each class also develops an array of other skills such as leadership, communication, social interaction, and analytical thinking.
+The technological methods of problem solving are experienced identifying a problem, collecting and analyzing data, synthesizing a design or plan, developing a proposed product or service, and evaluating the process and results.
 Exploratory vocational and avocational skills are developed for all academic levels through hands-on activities.
-In addition, opportunities are provided to explore careers and to acquire consumer skills and an understanding of economic concepts by employing the resources, tools, machines, processes, and systems that are needed for satisfying the material needs and desires of people.
+In addition, opportunities are provided to explore careers and to acquire consumer skills and economic concepts.
+Through the opportunities offered in Technology and Engineering Education classes, students will apply concepts and skills to solve problems and provide benefits to mankind.